DataDog/integrations-core/external_dns/README.md

 The external DNS check does not include any events.

 ### Service Checks
-The External-DNS check does not include any service checks.
+The external DNS check does not include any service checks.

 ## Troubleshooting
 Need help?
 Contact [Datadog support][6].